-CLEAN-FLO’s approach to natural control involves the use of laminar flow aeration and bioaugmentation.
-Our aeration technology is proven to oxygenate the entire water column and into the organic sediments that cover the bottom.
-With oxygen present, our bioaugmentation with various natural microbes will reduce the nutrient rich muck at the bottom, thereby reducing the food source for the weeds to germinate.
-These same microbes will also reduce nutrients in the water column, improving water quality in the process.
+CLEAN-FLO’s approach to natural control involves the use of laminar flow aeration.
+Our aeration technology is proven to oxygenate the entire water column and the organic sediments that cover the bottom.
 The Clean-Flo process of water body restoration provides a custom solution for providing aeration in your water-body from bottom to top.

 Put the power and expertise of CLEAN-FLO to work for you, request a free cost estimate for aeration